Bear Hunting

 To Bait Bear

 To bait bear on private land, a Permit to Bait Wildlife and map of the bait site must be received by the Wildlife Division, N.H.
 Fish and Game (11 Hazen Drive, Concord, N.H.
 03301) or be postmarked by the first Monday in August.
 No person except a licensed N.H.
 Hunting Guide shall place bait for the purpose of attracting bear at more than 2 bait sites.
 Baiting permit applications are available at Fish and Game offices or online at huntnh.com.
 Bear baiting applications for state-owned and managed lands and the White Mountain National Forest shall be submitted to the Law Enforcement Division, N.H.
 Fish and Game Dept. (11 Hazen Drive, Concord, NH 03301) or be postmarked between the first Monday in June and the first Monday in August.
 Special baiting permit lottery rules apply to the Connecticut Lakes Headwaters Forest.
 No bait may be placed from April 15 to August 31 (dates inclusive).
-See additional baiting regulations in General Hunting Regulations.
+See additional baiting regulations on General Hunting Regulations.

 To Hunt Bear with Dogs

 A free Take Bear With Dogs Permit is mandatory for anyone attempting to take bear with hounds.
 Nonresidents from states or provinces or territories of Canada that allow the training of dogs for bear hunting or taking of bear with dogs, and who do not limit or prohibit N.H. residents from training dogs or hunting bear with N.H. dogs, are the only nonresidents allowed to bring dogs into N.H. to train dogs or take bears.
 Permits are available online at huntnh.com.
 The permit becomes effective when one copy is presented by hand or postmarked and mailed to the N.H.
 Fish and Game Department (Wildlife Division, 11 Hazen Drive, Concord, NH 03301) prior to taking a bear.
+Hunters who take a bear with the use of dogs must present this permit at the time of registration.

 It is Unlawful to: